rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 There's a lot more to programming than the language you use.
 Being able to use a particular language well is just the very beginning.
-If you want to solve problems (which is really what a computer is used for) then you need to get into a myriad other things, such as databases, GUI libraries, data structures, etc.
+If you want to solve problems (which is what a computer is used for) then you need to get into a myriad other things, such as databases, GUI libraries, data structures, etc.
 While I don't agree with everything said,
 `this overview <http://www.wikihow.com/Become-a-Programmer>`_ might be useful.